The Iskra Handpan

 The Original Sound… Refined.

-The Iskra’s successful ‘back to the basics’ design is proven by the original sound sculptures conceived in Bern, Switzerland nearly 20 years ago.
+The Iskra’s successful ‘back to the basics’ design is proven by the original sound sculptures conceived in Bern, Switzerland over 20 years ago.
 Many people know these original sound sculptures as a “hang drum”.
-To learn more about why we don’t call our handpans “hang drums” instead, check out this article.
+To learn more about why I don’t call my handpans “hang drums” instead, check out this article.

 In the vast world of handpans, the Iskra offers simplicity coupled with sonic excellence.
 Handpan masters and novices alike can create beautiful music at the tips of their fingers with the Iskra Handpan.

-Each Iskra handpan is hand-crafted and tuned by Sean Beever, a master steel tuner with more than 18 years of experience.
+Each Iskra handpan is hand-crafted and tuned by me, Sean Beever, a master steel tuner with more than 18 years of experience (starting when I was just 12 years old).

-With over 700 handpans individually crafted and sold world-wide since 2013, Symphonic Steel is a top producer of quality handpan instruments.
+With over 750 handpans individually crafted and sold world-wide since 2013, I am proud to be considered one of the top handpan makers in the world.

 The Iskra handpan has recently been performed with by the talented Dan Mulqueen in the last live performance of Shpongle at the Red Rocks Amphitheater in Colorado!